KevinKra/Notes/certifications/aws/developer/resource.md

 ## ECS Questions

+- What is a Cluster?
+- Are Clusters region specific?
+- What must you do before you delete a Cluster?
+- What is a Task?
+- What is a Task Definition?
+- How many containers can be defined by a single class definition?
+- Is it a good idea, or normal, to have an entire application task based on one task definition?
+- What does a Task Scheduler do?
+- Can Tasks running on EC2 and Fargate mount EFS?
 - What are ECS port mappings used for?
 - What is the Service Scheduler?
 - What is the Container Instance?